How to Sell Your House by Owner and Save Thousands

 - A personal online dashboard to track sale activity

-This hybrid approach is ideal for home sellers who want more control with less commitment, fewer upfront and backend costs, and a faster sales process.
+This hybrid approach to sell a house is ideal for home sellers who want more control with less commitment, fewer upfront and backend costs, and a faster sales process.
 No need to design and print your own yard sign and brochures, create your own website or hire your own photographer.
 All of this and more come standard in the per-day pricing model.

 If you want to sell your home by owner, consider both approaches to determine which model is best for you.
+Remember, with options like ListingSpark, selling a house without a Realtor is easy.
 Much of your decision will be based on how much time you have to dedicate to selling your home and how much support (if any) you think you may want along the way.